FUenal/Security-Incident-Analysis-Using-SQL/README.md

 </details>

-> By executing this query, the login attempts that occurred outside of Mexico are identified.
-The results will provide insights into any suspicious activity originating from locations other than Mexico.
+> Through the execution of this query, it identifies the login attempts that took place outside of Mexico.
+The outcomes will offer insights into any suspicious activity originating from locations other than Mexico.

-> This query demonstrates the use of SQL filters and the ``LIKE`` keyword with ``%`` to narrow down the search to specific login attempts based on the country column.
-It effectively filters out records related to Mexico, which narrows down the focus into login attempts originating from other countries!
+> This query showcases the utilization of SQL filters and the ``LIKE`` keyword with ``%`` to refine the search to specific login attempts based on the country column.
+It efficiently excludes records related to Mexico, thereby narrowing the focus to login attempts originating from other countries!

  <br />
  <br />

 ## Scenario 4

-In this scenario, I have been tasked me with gathering information on employee machines in the Marketing department for security updates.
-To accomplish this, I needed to query the employees table using SQL filters to identify all employees within the Marketing department, specifically those located in offices within the East building.
+In this situation, I was assigned the responsibility of collecting information about employee machines in the Marketing department for security updates.
+To achieve this, I had to execute a query on the employees table using SQL filters to pinpoint all employees within the Marketing department, particularly those situated in offices within the East building.

-I used the following query:
+I employed the subsequent query:

 ```
 SELECT *